The-Foreigners/The-Foreigners.github.io/objectives.md

 - Resolve mysterious happenings in Orlane.
 (See Ailla)

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
-  - Who is (Red Hand) General Nyett Toothsharp?
+(Who is Nyett Toothsharp?)

 - Manage Tresender Manor:
   - Clear basement cavern of necrotic magic.